input-output-hk/cardano-sl/docs/txp.md

   * If `verifyAllIsKnown` is `True`, script version (which is same for redeemer and validator) must be known.
 Currently it means that version must be equal to 0, it's the only version known to our software.
-  * Plutus validation script build from redeemer and validator for given tx must return `True`.
+  * Plutus validation script built from redeemer and validator for given tx must return `True`.
 * If witness is `RedeemWitness` (which contains a redeem public key and a redeem signature), we require that address is a `Redeem`